simon-ritchie/apysc/docs_src/source/timer_complete.md

 def on_timer_1_complete(e: ap.TimerEvent, options: _RectOptions) -> None:
     """
-    The handler would be called when the first timer is complete.
+    The handler that the first time calls when completed.

     Parameters
     ----------